Thursday, May 26, 2011

 This is what the Buddha meant when he said that life, death, and everything in between was dukkha.
 Life cannot provide us with the basic certainty that we as humans crave.
 Tomorrow is guaranteed to no man.
 Since we don't like this, we spend most of our time and energy fighting reality and building carefully constructed defenses to protect us from this basic fact.
 And so we suffer.

-At the Zen Center of Philadelphia where I practice, we chant, "Each moment, life as it is, the only teacher."
+At a Zen center where I practiced, we chanted, "Each moment, life as it is, the only teacher."
 Buddhist practice, on a fundamental existential level, is about radically accepting the circumstances of our lives, and understanding that we when we try to control life, we suffer.

 Wow, and I had thought my Sunday afternoon was going to be calm and relaxing.